top of page

 Ross Chastain, left, and Conor Zilisch talk things over in the pits before the 2026 Rolex 24 at Daytona (Photo by Brian Cleary/bcpix.com)

-I recently learned that even way back in 1966, the year of the very first 24 Hour race at Daytona which I attended as a kid with my dad, NASCAR icon Bobby Allison was on the entry list.
+Did you know that even back in 1966, the year of the very first 24-hour race at Daytona, NASCAR icon Bobby Allison was on the entry list?
+I attended that race as a kid with my dad, and it left a lasting impression on me.

-So, while this list is by no means comprehensive, here are a few of the NASCAR Legends at the Rolex 24 who I've photographed at the famous Daytona sports car event.
+While this list is by no means comprehensive, here are a few NASCAR legends at the Rolex 24 whom I've had the pleasure of photographing at this iconic event.

-I 'll start off with A.J.
-Foyt who, while he is no doubt best known as an Indy Car driver, did win the Daytona 500 in 1972, and won in virtually all forms of racing over the course of his career.
-In 1983 Foyt, the year these photos were taken, Foyt was at the start of a streak that saw him on the podium for 4 straight years, with wins in 1983 and 1985 and second place finishes in 1984 and 1986.
+Let’s start with A.J.
+Foyt.
+While he is best known as an Indy Car driver, he won the Daytona 500 in 1972.
+Over his career, he triumphed in virtually all forms of racing.
+In 1983, the year these photos were taken, Foyt began a streak that saw him on the podium for four straight years.
+He won in 1983 and 1985, with second-place finishes in 1984 and 1986.

 Bill Elliott prepares to dive during the 1987 24 Hours of Daytona.
 (Photo by Brian Cleary/bcpix.com)